CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorUrl.md

 ```

 ### -RawQuery
-The query component, as defined in RFC 3986, contains non-hierarchical data that, along with data in the path component, serves to identify a resource within the scope of the URI&amp;apos;s scheme and naming authority (if any).
+The query component, as defined in RFC 3986, contains non-hierarchical data that, along with data in the path component, serves to identify a resource within the scope of the URI&apos;s scheme and naming authority (if any).
 The query component is indicated by the first question mark character and terminated by a number sign character or by the end of the URI.\nThe rawQuery contains the URIs encoded query component, excluding the ? character.

 ```yaml
 Type: string